Binapani-Academy/academy-library/school/CBSE/Class-XII/English/Flamingo/Prose/md/lefl106.md

 ---
 pages:
     - 6
+footnotes:
+    S.D.S.Yogiar: A freedom fighter and a national poet.
+    Harindranath Chattopadhyaya: A poet and a playwright.
 ---

 Gemini Studios was the favourite haunt of poets like S.D.S.Yogiar, Sangu Subramanyam, Krishna Sastry and Harindranath Chattopadhyaya.
 It had an excellent mess which supplied good coffee at all times of the day and for most part of the night.
 Those were the days when Congress rule meant Prohibition and meeting over a cup of coffee was rather satisfying entertainment.
 Barring the office boys and a couple of clerks, everybody else at the Studios radiated leisure, a pre-requisite for poetry.
 Most of them wore khadi and worshipped Gandhiji but beyond that they had not the faintest appreciation for political thought of any kind.
 Naturally, they were all averse to the term 'Communism'.
 A Communist was a godless man — he had no filial or conjugal love; he had no compunction about killing his own parents or his children; he was always out to cause and spread unrest and violence among innocent and ignorant people.
 Such notions which prevailed everywhere else in South India at that time also, naturally, floated about vaguely among the khadi-clad poets of Gemini Studios.
 Evidence of it was soon forthcoming.